Surajv311/mDumpSWE/README.md

 - Jackson Object Mapper method can be used to serialize any Java value as a byte array.
 - The Java Persistence API (JPA) is used to persist data between Java object and relational database.
 - Object Relational Mapping (ORM) is a functionality which is used to develop and maintain a relationship between an object and relational database by mapping an object state to database column.
 It is capable to handle various database operations easily such as inserting, updating, deleting etc.
+- Garbage Collection is process of reclaiming the runtime unused memory automatically.
+Java garbage collection is an automatic process.

 ------------------------------